Alaska Airlines Flight 2059: Aftermath

 Emerson was charged with 83 counts of attempted murder and 83 counts of reckless endangerment.
 The two counts apply to each of the 83 people on board, excluding Emerson.
 In addition, Emerson faced one count of endangering an aircraft.
 The FBI stated that it "can assure the traveling public that there is no continuing threat related to this incident."

 In a statement after the incident, Secretary of Transportation Pete Buttigieg stated that he was "grateful for the professional flight crew and air traffic controllers who stepped up to guide this plane safely to Portland.
 FAA supports law enforcement in their response and will be focused on any safety considerations for the future that emerge from investigations".

 According to a probable cause statement filed in Multnomah County Circuit Court and reports from the Federal Bureau of Investigation, Emerson told the Port of Portland Police Department following his arrest that he had been struggling with severe depression for the previous six months, and he started taking magic mushrooms to manage his grief after the death of a friend.
 Emerson reported last consuming the mushrooms about 48 hours before the flight; according to The New York Times, it was unclear if he was given a drug test after being detained, and an outside expert said that the mushrooms should have been completely out of his system within a day of consumption.
 According to the complaint, Emerson told investigators that he had started feeling unwell before the incident, and during the flight feared that "the pilots weren't paying attention."
 He declared, “I pulled both emergency shut off handles because I thought I was dreaming and I just wanna wake up."

 In December 2023, a grand jury indicted Emerson with 83 counts of reckless endangerment and one count of endangering aircraft.
 The grand jury did not indict Emerson with attempted murder.
 According to a spokesperson for the Multnomah County District Attorney's Office, this was likely because the jury did not believe Emerson acted with intent to murder.
 On December 7, 2023, Emerson was released from Multnomah County custody and drove back to San Francisco after posting a $50,000 bond.

-As of August 2025, Emerson is still awaiting trial.
-A series of continuances has delayed the start of a trial, the latest of which was approved by Magistrate Judge Stacie F. Beckerman in May 2025.